John Fox (biographer): Stay in London

-In October 1714 Fox went to London, where he remained till April 1716.
+In October 1714, Fox went to London, where he remained until April 1716.
 He lodged with four young ministers in Austin Friars; it is probable that he attended the classes of John Eames He became intimate with Thomas Secker and Samuel Chandler (who lived in Calamy's house); to both of whom, and especially to Secker (who kept up a correspondence with him till 1718), he ascribes his progress in freedom of opinion.
 His father wished him to be licensed as a preacher before he returned to Plymouth.
 This implied an examination, from which he shrank.
 After interviews with Williams and Calamy, he abandoned the idea of passing his trials in London.
 His friend Jeremy Burroughs (a young minister who afterwards became collector of the customs at Bristol) came to his relief, by advising him simply to take the oath of allegiance, as if he had been licensed.
 He chose a time when, in consequence of the rebellion of 1745, all ministers were ordered to take the oath afresh.
 As he was signing his name in the court of exchequer with the rest, Calamy 'looked very hard at' his rather advanced pupil.